Barra Grande: Fishing

 Despite the small size of the ships (10 by 4 feet) there are hardly any accidents, but if they happen heroic tales are dragged out of them that are to be told for many years.
-The accidents usually involve the gigantic waves caught by tankers.
+The accidents usually involve gigantic waves caught by tankers.
 The tankers couldn't see the fishermen since they didn't carry any lights.
-These accidents don't really happen anymore because the fishermen don't sail out that far anymore and now can take safe lights.
+These accidents don't really happen anymore because the fishermen don't sail out that far anymore and can now take safe lights.

 The fishing still is dangerous though.
 In May 2014 a boat was found with three fishermen from a little village near Fortaleza.
 They got lost at sea for three days, one of them even died on the boat, before they saw land and were found in Guajiru.